conventional-changelog/commitlint/docs/reference-api.md

           {
             level: 0,
             name: 'some-hint',
-            message: 'This will not show up as it has level 0' },
+            message: 'This will not show up as it has level 0', },
           {
             level: 1,
             name: 'some-warning',
-            message: 'This will show up yellow as it has level 1' }
+            message: 'This will show up yellow as it has level 1', },
         ],
         errors: [
           {
             level: 2,
             name: 'some-error',
-            message: 'This will show up red as it has level 2' }
+            message: 'This will show up red as it has level 2', },
-        ]
+        ],
-      }
+      },
-    ]
+    ],
   },
   {
-    color: false
+    color: false,
   }
 );
 /* => [